 I’m sure by now you’ve heard all the hype over the latest Marvel film, “Black Panther” and I’m sure you’ve more than likely seen the film.
-I finally got the chance to go check out the film on Sunday and it was nothing short of AMAZING!
+I finally got the chance to go check out the film on Sunday of opening weekend and it was nothing short of AMAZING!
 I’m not the type at all who is a huge fan of the Marvel franchise let alone the “superhero” genre but that’s honestly because at this point, they’ve done too many to keep up with and before it was a Hollywood phenomenon to create all the Marvel films, I just liked it plain and simple.
 I watched “Spiderman” with Tobey Maguire, I watched “Dark Knight” with Christian Bale, (is that Marvel?)
 I watched “Iron Man” with Robert Downing Jr. and I watched “The Incredible Hulk” with Edward Norton.
 But NONE of these films had the same effect as “Black Panther” and I’ll tell you why.